Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 ## Install and run the program

 ### Installation
-Download python files (CaPP_A.B.py, where A.B is the version), the sourcefile and the executable and place it all in a folder.
+Download python files (CaPP_A.B.py, where A.B is the version), and the executable and place it all in a folder.
 Check that the denpendencies are properly installed (see below)
+Sourcefiles are only needed if the program needs to be recompiled.

 ### Running the program, GUI mode
 To start the GUI, type in the terminal